aamaricci/EDIpack2.0/doc/fortran_src/modules/ed_aux_funx.rst

-AUXILIARY FUNCTIONS
+Auxiliary Functions
 =======================

-Contains all the auxiliary procedures needed in different parts of the code.
+The module :code:`ED_AUX_FUNX` contains all the auxiliary procedures needed in different parts of the code.

 .. f:autoroutine::  ed_set_hloc